ConfusedPolarBear/intro-skipper/docs/web_interface.md

 In the Docker tab, click on the Jellyfin container, then click on "Edit" and enable the advanced view.
 Under "Extra Parameters", add one of the following:

-* If using the official `jellyfin/jellyfin` container: `--volume /full/path/to/extracted/dist:/jellyfin/jellyfin-web:ro`
+* If using the `jellyfin/jellyfin` container: `--volume /full/path/to/extracted/dist:/jellyfin/jellyfin-web:ro`
-* If using the LinuxServer.io container: `--volume /full/path/to/extracted/dist:/usr/share/jellyfin/web:ro`
+* If using the `linuxserver/jellyfin` container: `--volume /full/path/to/extracted/dist:/usr/share/jellyfin/web:ro`

 ## Method 2: switching container images